Here are results from the 2001 and 2002 V8 Stock Cars seasons.

 Miedecke championship report by drive.com.au

-The report on drive.com.au is slightly inaccurate as based on all the articles, Andrew Miedecke is known to have won no less than eleven races and possibly a twelfth out of the eighteen races not fourteen out of eighteen.
+The report on drive.com.au is slightly inaccurate as based on all the articles, Andrew Miedecke is known to have won twelve of the eighteen races not fourteen out of eighteen, this was confirmed in 2023.

 2002 Season